Professor Cecile Gubry-Rangin

 - External Memberships

-Commission of trust: Expert member of the French HCERES (High Council for Evaluation of Research and Higher Education) as co-president (2017) and president (2019) of the commission
+Commission of trust: Expert member of the French HCERES (High Council for Evaluation of Research and Higher Education) (2017-present)

-Grant panel member: Royal Society Hooke Committee, NERC Advanced Training Short Course
+Grant panel member: NERC core member, Royal Society Hooke Committee, NERC Pushing the Frontiers, German DFG Priority Program

 Conference organisation: XVIth archaeal workshop (2019); Member of local organising committee for the 20th European Nitrogen Cycle Conference (2016) and 14th Symposium on Bacterial Genetics and Ecology (2017)